My Story with mold

 According to David Stewart in Healing Oils of the Bible

 “One drop of essential oil contains enough molecules to cover every cell in our body with 400,000 molecules.
 Considering it only takes one molecule of the right kind to open a receptor site and communicate with the DNA to alter cellular function, you can see how one drop of oil can have profound effects on the body, brain, and emotions.”

 I found this to be true many times over.
 Lavender, Frankincense, Joy, Valor, Lemon, and Orange have lifted me out of some low places.

 All this to say, if mold is an issue, I can’t stress enough the importance of getting rid of it and removing yourself from your environment.
 Leave your home during remediation, if at all possible.
-I haven’t been able to do that yet, but I do have future hopes of leaving and starting over.
-Even if I am able to get my home free and clear of mold mycotoxins, because I have lived with it for many years, there is a lot of psychological damage that has been done and I’m skeptical I will fully be able to heal living in the place that made me sick.
+I wasn't able to to that right away, but we have done some clean up and I am two months shy of moving and starting over.
+It's important to note, even if I was successful at clearing my home of mold mycotoxins, because I have lived with it for many years, there is a lot of psychological damage that has been done.
 Believe it or not, there is PTSD surrounding mold illness and even something called mold rage that may follow me wherever I go.

 My goal here is not to leave you feeling discouraged and afraid to even explore the possibilities of mold in your life.
 Rather, I hope to be that person who walks before you and is able to offer you encouragement and support pointing you to resources I have found to be helpful in my journey.